What to Expect from COP26: Everything You Need to Know

 - Scrapping the Green Homes Grant energy efficiency scheme early.

-- Investing £27bn investment in 4,000 miles of new roads and highways, while reducing grants for electric car buyers.
+- Investing £27bn investment for new roads and highways, while reducing grants for electric car buyers.

 Rachel Kennerley, a climate campaigner for Friends of the Earth, has said: “Political and financial support for coal, oil and gas needs to stop, at home and internationally before the UK can congratulate itself on being a climate leader.”